Major Announcement

 Join thousands of Dallas residents fighting to maintain alley trash collection services.
 Our neighborhoods were designed for alley service - let's keep it that way.

-CRISIS: City of Dallas IS Ending Alley Trash Collection
+CRISIS: City of Dallas IS Ending Alley Trash Collection for 6,000 Homes

 Residents Rising for Our Communities